Running Exposed Romex in Garage: Code & Best Practice

 The above article prohibits the use of Romex Cables “in wet or damp locations”.

-This implies that Romex Cables can not be used, even when encased in a conduit, in following locations:
+This implies that Romex Cables can not be used, even when encased in a conduit, in the following locations:

-• Underground such as in cable from main panel in the house to the subpanel in the garage
+• Underground such as in cable from the main panel in the house to the subpanel in the garage

 • Outdoors such as in cable for garage door lights, driveway lights, landscape lights, etc.